yowlonglee/Enhanced-Powergaming-Scripts/README.French.md

 Saisissez le raccourci clavier que vous souhaitez associer à l'action correspondante.

-- hot_key_Buffing toggles the key to begin and cancel pre-buffing.
+- hot_key_Buffing - Default "B" - toggles the key to begin and cancel pre-buffing.

-- hot_key_TurnUndead toggles on and off constantly turn undead.
+- hot_key_TurnUndead  - Default "V" - toggles on and off constantly turn undead.

-- hot_key_DetectIllusion toggles on and off constantly detecting illusions.
+- hot_key_DetectIllusion - Default "D" - toggles on and off constantly detecting illusions.

-- hot_key_CowledCheck toggles on and off to cast spells in Athkatla if they have not paid the bounty or finished fighting the Cowled Wizards.
+- hot_key_CowledCheck - Default "T" - toggles on and off to cast spells in Athkatla if they have not paid the bounty or finished fighting the Cowled Wizards.

+- hot_key_WeaponSwap - Default "E" - swaps the between melee and ranged weapons so long as either can be equipped.

 ### Script Tweaks